WALKME MASTER SAAS AGREEMENT

 WalkMe has developed, and owns digital adoption platforms that provide guidance and engagements tools, analytics and automation for web, mobile and desktop applications, simplifying and improving end users’ and employees’ experience, and increasing user engagement; Such solutions are provided to customers on a Software as a Service (SaaS) basis; and

-This Agreement governs the Parties’ relation in connection with Customer’s subscription, access to, and use of the Service (as further defined below).
+This Agreement governs the Parties’ relation in connection with Customer’s subscription, as well as its End User’s (as defined below), access to, and usage of the Service (as further defined below).

-Customer will subscribe to the WalkMe’s Service by executing an order form which shall define: (i) the subscription term; (ii) applicable WalkMe’s solution to which Customer subscribes (including its modules and features and the digital platform/application/devices for which it would be used); (iii) the consideration to be paid by Customer; (iv) where applicable – certain usage limits, such as the number of End Users (as defined below) to whom the Service can be made available on a monthly basis; (v) where applicable – the provision of Professional Services (as defined below); and (vi) any other subscription terms that may be agreed upon by the Parties (“Order Form(s)”).
+Customer will subscribe to the WalkMe Service by executing an order form which shall define: (i) the subscription term; (ii) applicable WalkMe’s solution to which Customer subscribes (WalkMe for Employees and/or WalkMe for Customers on web, mobile or desktop – “the Subscription Services”), including its modules and features and the digital platform/application/devices for which the Subscription Services will be deployed; (iii) the consideration to be paid by Customer; (iv) where applicable – certain usage limits, such as the number of End Users (as defined below) to whom the Service can be made available on a monthly basis; (v) where applicable – the provision of Professional Services (as defined below); (vi) where applicable – Customer’s participation in WalkMe’s Digital Adoption Institute and Training Programs; and (vii) any other subscription terms that may be agreed upon by the Parties (“Order Form(s)“).
 Upon expiration of an applicable subscription period, the applicable Order Form may be renewed and/or replaced by a new Order Form subject to the terms defined therein.

-WalkMe’s Service as specified and defined in an applicable Order Form shall be referred to as the “Service”.
+WalkMe’s Subscription Services and/or Professional Services as specified and defined in an applicable Order Form shall be referred to as the “Service”.

 2. Right to Use the Service